What are you searching for?

 Swimming at Crosslands Reserve

 The swimming area at Crosslands Reserve is a tidal, sand-bottomed stretch of river on Berowra Creek on the upper reaches of the Hawkesbury River inlet.
 It’s in a beautiful setting in Berowra Valley National Park.
 The area is perfect for picnics, bushwalking & canoeing.
-There’s a children’s playground, bicycle track and several electric BBQs.
+There’s a children’s playground, a bicycle track and several electric BBQs.

 Note: There are sometimes issues with water quality, especially after heavy rain.
 Click here for up-to-date water conditions.